schierlm/BibleMultiConverter/README.md

 - **RoundtripHTML**: HTML format that can be read back if desired (originally intended for publishing on free website hosters, but with the advent of free file hosters this feature is pretty much obsolete).
+- **RoundtripStructuredHTML**: Similar to above, but converts the structure (i. e. paragraphs, headlines, tables) as toplevel elements, and not the verses.
+Often results in better HTML when converting from Paratext formats.
 - **RoundtripODT**: Export as an editable .odt (OpenOffice/LibreOffice Document Text), which can be edited in LibreOffice (tested with LibreOffice 6.0) and later imported again.
 Large bibles can take a minute or so to open in LibreOffice 6, which